DennisSchulmeister/elisa-quiz-prototype/README.md

 Right now it is an prototype and experiment that I did with students to build AI learning tools.
 Actually it is not very fancy.
 But hopefully it is still useful and given enough community interest many features could be added.
-Let's get in touch, to share ideas and get the stone rolling.
+Let's get in touch to share ideas and get the stone rolling.

 More Information